 The budget of the State is a detailed operating plan identifying estimated costs and results in relation to estimated revenues.
 The budget includes (1) the programs, services, and activities to be provided during each fiscal year; (2) the estimated revenues available to finance the operating plan; and (3) the estimated spending requirements of the operating plan.
 The budget represents a process through which policy decisions are made, implemented, and controlled.
 Revenue estimates are provided to the State Legislature at the time of budget consideration and are revised and updated periodically during each fiscal year.
-Amounts reflected as budgeted revenues in the State's General Fund Statement of Revenues and Expenditures - Budget and Actual (Budgetary Basis) are those estimates as compiled by the Council on Revenues and the Director of Finance.
-Budgeted expenditures are derived primarily from the General Appropriations Act, supplemental Appropriations contained in the State Constitution, the Hawaii Revised Statutes, and other specific appropriations acts in various State Legislative Hearings.
+Amounts reflected as budgeted revenues in the State's General Fund Schedule of Revenues and Expenditures - Budget and Actual (Budgetary Basis) are those estimates are derived primarily from the General Appropriations Act, Supplemental Appropriations Act, and from other authorizations contained in the State Constitution, the Hawaii Revised Statutes, and other specific appropriations acts in various State Legislative Hearings.